britram/quic-base-drafts/draft-ietf-quic-recovery.md

   and neither acknowledged nor declared lost, and they are not ACK-only.

-Ack-eliciting Frames:
+Ack-provoking Frames:

-: All frames besides ACK or PADDING are considered ack-eliciting.
+: All frames besides ACK or PADDING are considered ack-provoking.

-Ack-eliciting Packets:
+Ack-provoking Packets:

-: Packets that contain ack-eliciting frames elicit an ACK from the receiver within the maximum ack delay and are called ack-eliciting packets.
+: Packets that contain ack-provoking frames elicit an ACK from the receiver within the maximum ack delay and are called ack-provoking packets.

 Crypto Packets: